ewebber/whatspeakersneed/index.md

 ### What format can the slides be in?

-- Will they be restricted by the projectors?
+- Will slide size or dimensions be restricted by the projectors? (please give plenty of notice before speakers make their slides)
-- Will there be a screen and what will they see on it? (some speakers want to see the next slide and their notes)
+- Will there be an additional screen that only speakers can see and what will they see on it? (some speakers want to see the next slide and their notes)

 ### Is there the option to have sound?